-To describe the diversion, a performance function must be entered in the form illustrated in Figure 26.
+To describe the diversion, a performance function must be entered in the paired data Component Editor, illustrated in Figure 26.
 This shows how much flow enters the diversion channel, given flow entering the diversion control structure.
 For this alternative, the structure is designed to divert portions of the flows that exceed the 0.04-AEP event at Fulton Avenue, or approximately 600 cfs.